 "The Daily Show" host Trevor Noah is returning to host the Grammys

 "The Daily Show" host Trevor Noah is returning to host the 64th Annual Grammy Awards.
-The announcement was made Wednesday on "CBS Mornings."
+The announcement was made as part of a wide-ranging conversation Wednesday on "CBS Mornings."

 Noah hosted the Grammys in March, when the ceremony was held outside the Staples Center in Los Angeles to allow for social distancing.